People Places and Environments

 Worcester v.
 Georgia

 The beginnings of the infamous Cherokee Trail of Tears could well be traced to a Lawrenceville courtroom.
-During the 1820s, Governor George Gilmer made Cherokee removal a top priority.
+Governor George Gilmer made Cherokee removal a top priority in the 1820s.
 But in 1827, the Cherokee Nation established a government and declared themselves sovereign.
 In response, furious Georgia leaders abolished Cherokee government, and annexed Cherokee land.
 Meanwhile, […]

 September 12, 1964